Written by: Tony Cho

 While policies to restrict air pollution from new developments has been slight at best, the government has instead focused it's efforts on communcating the quality of air.
 For example, the citizens who live in Seoul frequently receive emergency disaster warning messages that report fine dust warning from the National Emergency Management Agency.
 This message is usually received to the citizen's smartphones and is determine by where to send based on a Cell braodcasting Service (CBS) system (very similar to an AMBER alert in the States).
 More recently the government has proclaimed that fine dust pollution is not only an environmental concern but a social one, defining it as a 'social disaster' and revising the disaster and safety management law to include high density particulate matter as a 'social disaster'.

-Asking citizens to refrain from driving, purchase face masks, and look less fish in the home have been some of the things that the government has been encouraging it's citizens through their communication channels.
-Much of the education for understanding of fine dust is through these government notifications to phones and the national news.
-Over the past few years, media has in particular focus on the air pollution coming from China, which while significant has been eclipsing any knowledge of the impact of Korea's own factories and diesal fuel usage as significant factors in the overall air quality.
-In particular, Seoul's geography presents itself as most prone to worsening air pollution due to internal factors as the city is surrounded by 8 mountains making it hard for the pollution generated in the city to leave.
+Asking citizens to refrain from driving, purchase face masks, and cooking less fish in the home have been some of the things that the government has been advising it's citizens through their communication channels.
+Much of the education for understanding of fine dust is through these government notifications send to individual smartphones and the occasional sengment on national news.
+Over the past few years, media has in particular focused on the air pollution coming from China, which while significant, has been eclipsing any knowledge of the impact of Korea's own factories and diesal fuel usage as significant factors in the overall air quality.
+Hardly spoken about is Seoul's geography, which presents itself as most prone to worsening air pollution due to the city being surrounded by 8 mountains.
+While being situated in a basin surrounded by mountains was a strategic advantage for combatting invasions in the past, it has left the air pollutants generated within the city unable to make a swift exit.
 This has had a great mental effect on the citizens of Korea as many people in Korea feel much less hopeful, and anxious about the future.
+With surveys and interviews staying most residents attribute psychological stress or anxiety, air pollution's effects are not only physical but psychosocial (Cho et. al).

 In midst of this, the air purifier market has boomed, doubling the supply rate of air purifiers in the spring of 2003.
 Due to the combination of yellow dust and fear of SARS, air purifiers became a necessity for all homes in Korea.
 New products have even come into market as a result such as the LG Styler, which is a dry cleaner meant to get rid of any potential microdust from outside.
 The government itself has used a significant portion of its budget to operate air purifiers to clean the indoor air in schools, and government buildings.